Have questions about interlibrary loan at CU Boulder? See below for answers.

 - Make sure you are using the correct ILLiad link.

 If neither of these suggestions works, there may be a problem with your Libraries Proxy Server access, especially if your status with CU has recently changed.
 Contact us at firstname.lastname@example.org or 303-492-1617 for help.

 Some requests are harder to fill than others.
 If an item requested is new and popular, it may take several weeks to find a lender with a copy available.
 If the item requested is difficult to find, it may take time to locate a lender.
 Processing and shipping may also be time consuming.
 Some libraries, such as Library of Congress, require 20 working days to process a request.

-If you have materials that are two weeks overdue, your ILLiad and Chinook accounts will be blocked.
+If you have materials that are two weeks overdue, your Chinook account will be blocked.
 At 28 days overdue, you’ll be billed a lost item fee of $400 plus a billing fee of $10.
 The billing fee covers the cost of processing the lost book invoice that is automatically generated.

 If you’re a local resident, please contact the Norlin Circulation Desk about public patron privileges.
 If you’re not a local resident and you wish to borrow an item through ILL, please contact your local library about their ILL policies and place a request through them.
 While the University Libraries do lend out the majority of their collections, these materials are lent only to other institutions and not to individuals.